-• CPT[®] codes 97010 through 97799, and 97161 through 97168.
+• CPT® codes 97010 through 97799.

-Non-board certified/qualified physical medicine attending providers may perform physical medicine modalities and procedures described in CPT[®] codes 97010-97750 if their scopes of practice and training permit it, but for these services must bill local code 1044M.
-(See Payment limits for local code 1044M, below.)

-Note: The description for local code 1044M is "Physical medicine modality(ies) and/or procedure(s) by attending doctor who isn't board qualified or certified in physical medicine and rehabilitation."
+Non-board certified/qualified physical medicine attending providers may perform physical medicine modalities and procedures described in CPT® codes 97010-97750 if their scopes of practice and training permit it, but for these services must bill local code 1044M.
+The description for local code 1044M is "Physical medicine modality(ies) and/or procedure(s) by attending doctor who isn't board qualified or certified in physical medicine and rehabilitation."

-Physical medicine CPT[®] codes 97006, 97033 and 97169-97172 aren't covered.
+Physical medicine CPT® codes 97033 and 97169-97172 aren't covered.

-Low level laser therapy 97026 isn't a covered benefit.
-For more information, please review L&I's coverage decision for low level laser therapy.
+Low level laser therapy S8948 isn't a covered benefit.
+For more information, please see L&I's coverage decision for low level laser therapy.

-Cryotherapy and compression devices for home use aren't covered benefits.
-For more information, please review L&I's coverage decision for cryotherapy and compression devices for home use.
+Cryotherapy devices with or without compression for home use aren't covered benefits.
+These devices used in a clinical setting are considered bundled into existing physical medicine services.
+For more information, please review L&I's coverage decision for Cryotherapy Devices With or Without Compression.